hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `user_name` - The user name to log into the registry server.

 * `password` - The password to log into the registry server.

+---

+A `network_configuration` block supports the following:

+* `subnet_id` - (Optional) The ARM resource identifier of the virtual network subnet which the compute nodes of the pool will join.
+Changing this forces a new resource to be created.

+* `endpoint_configuration` - (Optional) A list of inbound NAT pools that can be used to address specific ports on an individual compute node externally.
+Set as documented in the inbound_nat_pools block below.
+Changing this forces a new resource to be created.

+---

+A `endpoint_configuration` block supports the following:

+* `name` - The name of the endpoint.
+The name must be unique within a Batch pool, can contain letters, numbers, underscores, periods, and hyphens.
+Names must start with a letter or number, must end with a letter, number, or underscore, and cannot exceed 77 characters.
+Changing this forces a new resource to be created.

+* `backend_port` - The port number on the compute node.
+Acceptable values are between `1` and `65535` except for `29876`, `29877` as these are reserved.
+Changing this forces a new resource to be created.

+* `protocol` - The protocol of the endpoint.
+Acceptable values are `TCP` and `UDP`.
+Changing this forces a new resource to be created.

+* `frontend_port_range_start` - The first port number in the range of external ports that will be used to provide inbound access to the backendPort on individual compute nodes.
+Acceptable values range between `1` and `65534` except ports from `50000` to `55000` which are reserved by the Batch service.
+All ranges within a pool must be distinct and cannot overlap.
+Values must be a range of at least `100` nodes.
+Changing this forces a new resource to be created.

+* `frontend_port_range_end` - The last port number in the range of external ports that will be used to provide inbound access to the backendPort on individual compute nodes.
+Acceptable values range between `1` and `65534` except ports from `50000` to `55000` which are reserved by the Batch service.
+All ranges within a pool must be distinct and cannot overlap.
+Values must be a range of at least 100 nodes.
+Changing this forces a new resource to be created.

+* `network_security_group_rules` - (Optional) A list of network security group rules that will be applied to the endpoint.
+The maximum number of rules that can be specified across all the endpoints on a Batch pool is `25`.
+If no network security group rules are specified, a default rule will be created to allow inbound access to the specified backendPort.
+Set as documented in the network_security_group_rules block below.
+Changing this forces a new resource to be created.

+---

+A `network_security_group_rules` block supports the following:

+* `access` - The action that should be taken for a specified IP address, subnet range or tag.
+Acceptable values are `Allow` and `Deny`.
+Changing this forces a new resource to be created.

+* `priority` - The priority for this rule.
+The value must be at least `150`.
+Changing this forces a new resource to be created.

+* `source_address_prefix` - The source address prefix or tag to match for the rule.
+Changing this forces a new resource to be created.